-The Company has authorized 10 million shares of \$0.001 par value preferred stock and 300 million shares of \$0.001 par value common stock as of April 4, 2014.
+The Company has authorized 10 million shares of \$0.001 par value preferred stock and 300 million shares of \$0.001 par value common stock as of July 4, 2014.

-Outstanding shares of our common stock as of April 4, 2014 and September 27, 2013 presented in the accompanying condensed consolidated statements of stockholders' equity exclude 158,000 and 74,000 unvested shares of restricted common stock, respectively, issued as compensation to employees that remained subject to forfeiture.
+Outstanding shares of our common stock as of July 4, 2014 and September 27, 2013, presented in the accompanying consolidated statements of stockholders' equity exclude 81,000 and 74,000 unvested shares of restricted common stock, respectively, issued as compensation to employees that remained subject to forfeiture.